certusone/kb/source/business_continuity.rst

 ..
   Founder's vesting.
 It essentially means that founders have to "earn" their shares by not leaving the company.
-If a founder decides to leave before the vesting period is over, the company has a right to buy back the remainder of his unvested shares.
+If a founder decides to leave before the vesting period is over, the company has a right to buy back or automatically gets back the remainder of his unvested shares.

+  In addition, this can be extended with a cliff.
+It means that founders will not earn any shares until the cliff period is over and then immediately receives the vested shares he would have normally received in this period.

   There's

   - Vesting schedule
+  - Cliff period
   - Shoot out